Emanem/linux-hunter/README.md

 sudo ./linux-hunter -m --lazy-alloc -d -f /dev/shm/linux-hunter
 ```
 This way _vkdto_ will dynamically display the overlay with the content from _linux-hunter_ and you will see it without needing to keep the _terminal_ window in foreground (see below a screenshot with both overlay in action in foreground and background _linux-hunter_ in the terminal).
+Please note that the _status_ file should be created on a _memory_ device (reccomended `/dev/shm` or `/tmp`) - otherwise this may overutilize the physical filesystem.

-Currently _vkdto_ is still in alpha stages and you can modify some options such the text size - please refer to [vkdto](https://github.com/Emanem/vkdto) github page for more info about it.
+Currently _vkdto_ is still in alpha stages and you can't modify some options such the text size - please refer to [vkdto](https://github.com/Emanem/vkdto) github page for more info about it.

 ## Screenshots